blissblesscode/roblox/README.md

-this is my repository to share a several roblox lua scripting.
+this is my repository to share several roblox lua scripts. also, there's some license in here so read any folder content a little  bit.